StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: No
 - Description: Whether to refine the granularity of metadata locks from the database level to the table level.
-After metadata locks are refined to the table level, lock conflicts and contentions can be reduced, which can improve the performance of load and query concurrency.
+After metadata locks are refined to the table level, lock conflicts and contentions can be reduced, which improves load and query concurrency.
 This parameter only takes effect when `lock_manager_enabled` is enabled.

 ### User, role, and privilege